 - Have been offered a position in an ACGME-accredited training program, and

 - Have submitted an application and payment to the ECFMG Exchange Visitor Sponsorship Program for initial sponsorship as a J-1 Alien Physician.

-- Be registered with the Electronic Residency Application Service (ERAS) for the 2018 season, and
+- Be registered with the Electronic Residency Application Service (ERAS) for the current ERAS season, and

-- Be registered with the National Resident Matching Program (NRMP) for the 2018 Match.
+- Be registered with the National Resident Matching Program (NRMP) for the current Match.

 How to Participate